Yasmani Grandal Player Props: White Sox vs. Angels

 Yasmani Grandal At The Plate

+- Grandal has picked up an RBI in 21.5% of his games this season, with two or more RBI in 7.7% of his games.

-- He has scored a run in 13 games this season, with multiple runs three times.
+- He has scored in 13 of 65 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.